BorisKotsev/BorisKotsev/README.md

   An interactive platform dedicated to creating and managing personalized websites, blending modern design with practical functionality.

 - **[Ant.bg](https://ant.bg/):**
+ A WordPress-based educational platform offering courses in mathematics, programming, robotics, astronomy, and Bulgarian language and literature for students from preschool to 12th grade.

 - **[Miss World Bulgaria](https://www.missworldbulgaria.org/):**
   The official website for the Miss World Bulgaria pageant, featuring contestant profiles, event updates, and multimedia content that celebrates beauty, talent, and cultural heritage.

 - **[Denitsa Club](https://denitsaclub.com/):**
+ A WordPress-based travel agency website offering curated vacation packages and excursions to exotic destinations, with a focus on providing the best prices.

 - **[Kerelski.com](https://kerelski.com/):**
+ A custom HTML and CSS website for Kerelski Barber & Beauty, a barbershop in Sofia, Bulgaria, with an integrated appointment booking system.

 ## Achievements